naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 Custom rule defined to check whether a given Drug ID is valid RXCUI code.

-This function uses `check_with` rule from Cerberus.
+This function uses the `check_with` rule from Cerberus.
 Rule definition should be in the following format:

 ```json
 {